Elections & Voting

 Where Do I Vote?

-All residents of Stutsman County can vote at the Civic Center in Jamestown on Election Day.
+For Primary and General Elections, all residents of Stutsman County can vote at the Civic Center in Jamestown on Election Day.
 The normal rural precincts will also be available, refer to the maps below for locations.
 All residents may also take advantage of the Early Voting Precinct located at the Stutsman County Courthouse two weeks prior to Election Day.

 City Precinct Map